andreiavramescu/aws-streaming-media-analytics/README.md

 ## QoS Notebooks

-[The Notebooks provided](https://andreiavramescu.github.io/testrepo/notebooks/html/index.html) are showcasing an end-to-end project using [Delta](https://delta.io/) and a Delta Architecture pattern :
+[The provided Notebooks](https://andreiavramescu.github.io/testrepo/notebooks/html/index.html) are showcasing an end-to-end project using [Delta](https://delta.io/) and a Delta Architecture pattern :
 - the data ingestion including a `make your data available to everyone pipeline` with real-time data enrichment and anonymisation
 - real-time notifications based on a complex rules engine or machine learning based scoring
 - real-time aggregations to update the web application